Traveling to India means being faced with many sounds, tastes, and smells you have never encountered before.

 Choosing a Royal Enfield will allow you to connect with the locals and feel in pace with their habits.

 You will find garages in every big city.
-If you start your journey at New Delhi, go to Kharol Bhag: the motorcycle paradise!
+If you start your journey in New Delhi, go to Kharol Bhag: the motorcycle paradise!

 How do I plan the itinerary?